Archana10siva/Guessing_game/README.md

 # Guessing_game
 Welcome to the Guess Game!
-This is a word guessing game, featuring different difficulty levels, hints, and a life system.
+This is a word guessing game, featuring different difficulty levels, hints and with life system.
 The game revolves around the challenge of guessing a hidden word.
 The player’s objective is to figure out the word within a limited number of attempts.
 They win the game if they successfully guess all the letters in the word before running out of turns.

 About Project: